Image

 If you are facing homicide charges in Jefferson County, MO, it’s a grave situation.
 Understanding the steps to take after being questioned, arrested, or indicted is essential.
 Our experienced Jefferson County, MO homicide legal team recommends the following actions:

-• Hire an Attorney: Engaging a skilled Combs Waterkotte homicide attorney on your side in Jefferson County, MO as early as possible is critical to getting a successful outcome.
-A qualified attorney can analyze police reports, gather evidence, talk to witnesses, and build a robust defense strategy.
+• Consult a Lawyer: Engaging a skilled Combs Waterkotte homicide attorney in Jefferson County, MO by your side as soon as possible to help ensure a successful outcome.
+A qualified attorney can analyze police reports, collect critical evidence, speak with witnesses, and build a solid defense.
 They can also explore opportunities to reduce or dismiss charges and devise an effective trial plan.
-Reach us at (314) 900-HELP or contact us online.
+Call us at (314) 900-HELP or contact us online.

-• Do Not Say Anything: When police advise you that “Anything you say can and will be used against you in a court of law” as they read your Miranda rights, heed their warning.
-Making statements during investigations could potentially change the outcome of your case and give prosecutors ample material to prove guilt.
+• Remain Silent: When police say “Anything you say can and will be used against you in a court of law” during the reading of your Miranda rights, take that seriously.
+Making statements during an investigation could sway the case against you and offer prosecutors evidence to demonstrate your guilt.
 Having a good criminal defense lawyer in Jefferson County, MO is critical in this regard, as you would want to tell the truth but in the correct way.

-• Understand You are Innocent Until Proven Guilty: Sadly, in our current climate, simply being accused of a crime automatically makes you guilty in the minds of many people.
-This can deeply alter your mental health and lead to decisions you would not normally make.
-Fortunately, your Combs Waterkotte Jefferson County, MO homicide attorney is aware of the challenges you’re facing and can help you find hope amid adversity.
+• Remember You Are Presumed Innocent: Unfortunately, in today’s society, simply being accused of a crime automatically makes you guilty in the minds of many people.
+This perception can significantly impact your mental well-being and lead to decisions you would not normally make.
+Thankfully, your Combs Waterkotte Jefferson County, MO homicide lawyer is aware of the challenges you’re facing and can help you find hope amid adversity.

-• Comprehensive Case Investigation: Our homicide legal team will launch a thorough investigation of the circumstances surrounding your case, reviewing police documents, forensic data, witness statements, and any other material.
-They may also engage private investigators and expert witnesses to challenge the prosecution’s case.
+• Case Investigation: Our homicide attorneys will launch a thorough investigation into your case, reviewing police documents, forensic data, witness statements, and any other material.
+They may also work with private investigators and expert witnesses to challenge the prosecution’s case.

-• Find Gaps in the Prosecution’s Case: Our tenacious homicide attorneys will examine every aspect of the case to identify weaknesses in the prosecution’s evidence.
-This could lead to a dismissal of charges, a plea reduction, or a successful acquittal.
+• Find Gaps in the Prosecution’s Case: Our tenacious homicide attorneys will meticulously analyze every aspect of the case to find flaws in the prosecution’s evidence.
+This diligent approach may lead to a dismissal of charges, a plea reduction, or a successful acquittal.

-• Due Process Violations: When accused of homicide, or any crime for that matter, you have the right to due process, ensuring fair treatment in the legal system.
+• Violations of Due Process: When you are accused of homicide or any crime, you have the right to due process, ensuring fair treatment throughout the legal system.
 This means you’re entitled to receive notice of the charges against you and the opportunity to respond.
-You also have the right to an unbiased judge or jury to evaluate your guilt or innocence.
-Prosecutors must provide all exculpatory evidence, and failing to do so infringes on your due process rights.
+Additionally, you have the right to an impartial judge or jury to determine your guilt or innocence.
+Prosecutors must provide all exculpatory evidence, and failing to do so constitutes a violation of your due process rights.

-• Failure to Provide the Miranda Warning: According to Miranda v.
-Arizona, the U.S. Supreme Court determined that police must inform you of your rights prior to any conducting any questioning.
-This includes your right to remain silent, your right to legal representation, as well as a warning that anything you say can be used against you in court.
-Police only need to read your Miranda rights if they are detaining you and intend to use your statements in a court of law.
+• Failure to Provide the Miranda Warning: In Miranda v.
+Arizona, the U.S. Supreme Court established that law enforcement must inform you of your rights before questioning.
+This includes the right to remain silent, the right to an attorney, as well as a warning that anything you say can be used against you in court.
+Officers are only required to read your Miranda rights if they detain and question you with the intent to use your statements in court.
 Although you may waive these rights, it’s advisable to assert your right to remain silent and contact a Combs Waterkotte homicide lawyer immediately at (314) 900-HELP or reach out online.

-• Illegal Searches and Seizures: The Fourth Amendment protects you from unreasonable searches and seizures.
+• Unlawful Searches and Seizures: The Fourth Amendment protects against unreasonable searches and seizures.
 Police must have reasonable doubt to stop or investigate you in Jefferson County, MO and elsewhere, and must possess probable cause for an arrest.
-This means they need to provide factual justification for their belief that a crime was or is being committed.
+This means they must present factual justification for their belief that a crime was or is being committed.
 Evidence gathered through unlawful searches may be deemed inadmissible in court.

-• Provide Expert Witnesses: Combs Waterkotte has access to a diverse network of skilled professionals in and around Jefferson County, MO, including forensic scientists, ballistics specialists, and medical examiners.
+• Provide Expert Witnesses: Our team at Combs Waterkotte works with a wide network of experts in the Jefferson County, MO area, including forensic scientists, ballistics specialists, and medical examiners.
 Our attorneys can enlist these experts to challenge key elements of the case, such as the cause of death.

-• Negotiate for Reduced Charges: An experienced and proactive Jefferson County, MO homicide attorney can negotiate with the prosecution for reduced charges or penalties in exchange for a guilty plea to a lesser charge, especially if the evidence against you is compelling.
+• Advocate for Lesser Charges: An experienced and aggressive Jefferson County, MO homicide lawyer can negotiate with the prosecution for reduced charges or penalties in exchange for a guilty plea to a lesser charge, especially if the evidence against you is compelling.
 The Combs Waterkotte homicide lawyers always act in your best interest.
 While they may provide guidance and expert legal advice, the final decision is yours.

-When you are facing homicide charges in Jefferson County, MO and partner with Combs Waterkotte, you aren’t just choosing the leading homicide lawyer in Jefferson County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
-In addition to expert criminal defense from our experienced homicide attorneys, our entire legal team offers expertise in the following areas for residents in Jefferson County and beyond:
+When you are facing homicide charges in or around Jefferson County, MO and hire Combs Waterkotte, you’re not just hiring the best homicide lawyer in Jefferson County, MO and throughout Missouri – you are protecting your rights, your freedom, and your future.
+In addition to expert criminal defense from our esteemed homicide attorneys, our entire legal team offers expertise in the following areas for Jefferson County, MO residents:

 Homicide Lawyer Jefferson County, MO | Criminal Defense Attorneys Jefferson County, MO | Combs Waterkotte

-Contact a skilled Combs Waterkotte homicide lawyer in Jefferson County, MO now to protect your rights and future while ensuring the best possible defense.
-Call (314) 900-HELP or reach out online for a free case assessment.
+Contact an expert Combs Waterkotte homicide lawyer in Jefferson County, MO now to protect your rights, your future, and to secure the best possible defense.
+Call (314) 900-HELP or reach out online for a no-obligation case assessment.

 View Service Areas